ceph/ceph/doc/radosgw/notifications.rst

 A notification entity must be created in order to send event notifications for a specific bucket.
-A notification entity can be created either for a subset of event types or for all event types (which is the default).
+A notification entity can be created either for a subset of event types or for all "Removed" and "Created" event types (which is the default).
 The notification may also filter out events based on matches of the prefixes and suffixes of (1) the keys, (2) the metadata attributes attached to the object, or (3) the object tags.
 Regular-expression matching can also be used on these